smackjax/WP-Inventory-Plugin-Framework/README.md

 ## How to use
-1. Rename plugin folder and entry file, if you want
+1. Rename plugin folder and entry file(if you want)
 2. Change the plugin meta info in the comment at the top of your main plugin entry file
-3. Duplicate the  file in `/custom-inventory/_template.php`
+3. Duplicate and rename the inventory template file from `/custom-inventory/_template.php`
-4. Customize values in file
+4. Customize array values in new inventory file
-    * Require the new file in `/custom-inventory/_index.php`
+5. Require the new inventory file in `/custom-inventory/_index.php`
-5. (Repeat as needed for different inventory types)
+    * (Repeat 3-5 as needed for different inventory types)
 6. Activate plugin from admin dash

 ## Getting the inventory